kp97524/kp97524.github.io/index.md

 ## IMPLEMENTATION CHALLENGES

-The unrolling limit in VIVADO is set to 4096 by default.
+The unrolling limit in VIVADO was set to 4096 by default.
 Unrolling limit refers to the maximum number of iterations that can be unrolled in a loop.
 Increasing the unrolling limit would increase the size of the circuit and the memory required to synthesize.
 This would lead to longer synthesis times and higher resource utilization.
 Due to the default unrolling limit, the state-of-the-art models like U-Net and X-Mem couldn’t be simulated on FPGA in Vivado.
+To overcome this limitation, several techniques have been proposed to reduce the unrolling limit, such as loop pipelining, loop flattening, and loop tiling.
+These techniques can optimize the design by reducing the number of iterations that need to be unrolled while still maintaining the overall performance.
+Furthermore, new hardware architectures have been designed specifically for deep learning models, such as the Field-Programmable Neural Array (FPNA), which can efficiently execute convolutional neural networks (CNNs) with limited resources.
+As FPGA technology continues to evolve, it is likely that we will see further advancements in the implementation of deep learning models on FPGAs.

 ## MODEL OPTIMIZATION

-The U-NET model with 450,000 parameters achieved the best results in terms of accuracy, jaccard index and mIoU score.
-Due to its, complexity and size it was not feasible for implementation in FPGA.
-So, we tried to optimize the model by reducing the number of parameters by controlling filter size and number of layers.
-The U-NET model parameters were reduced in steps from 450,000 to 7,000 Due to this, the accuracy, jaccard index and mIoU scores were gradually reduced.
-Can we do better?
+The U-NET model is a popular architecture for image segmentation tasks in computer vision.
+However, due to its large size and complexity, it is not always feasible for implementation on hardware devices such as FPGAs.
+One approach to address this issue is to optimize the model by reducing the number of parameters while maintaining its performance.
+One common technique is to control the filter size and number of layers.
+In the case of the U-NET model with 450,000 parameters, it achieved the best results in terms of accuracy, jaccard index, and mIoU score.
+However, its size made it unsuitable for implementation on an FPGA.
+Therefore, the model was optimized by gradually reducing its parameters in steps, from 450,000 to 7,000.

+As the parameters were reduced, the accuracy, jaccard index, and mIoU scores were also gradually reduced.
+This shows that there is a trade-off between model size and performance.
+However, it is important to note that further optimization can be done to achieve better results.
+One approach could be to explore other optimization techniques such as pruning, quantization, or knowledge distillation.
+These techniques aim to reduce the number of parameters or computations required by the model without compromising its performance.
+Additionally, one could also consider fine-tuning the model on a smaller dataset or using transfer learning to leverage pre-trained models.

+Overall, optimizing the U-NET model for implementation on hardware devices requires a careful balance between model size and performance.
+By exploring various optimization techniques and fine-tuning strategies, we can achieve better results and make these models more accessible for real-time applications.

 ## KNOWLEDGE DISTILLATION